 Mental health therapists council, diagnose, and assess patients for various emotional and mental disorders.
 Their work might involve individuals, families, or groups.
 Extensive education is generally required to become a fully licensed mental health therapy professional.
-Read on to learn about certification and degree requirements.

 Certification in Mental Health Counseling